70 Cold Lunch Ideas That Go Beyond PB&J

 26. Roasted Delicata Squash Salad

 We love delicata squash for its sweet nutty flavor and low-effort prep (you don’t even have to peel it), but you could use any winter squash here, or even sweet potatoes if that’s what suits you.
+Not into eating it cold?
+Pull it from the fridge 20 minutes before lunch to let it come to room temp.

 27. Butternut Squash and Goat Cheese Pasta Salad